Garlic Butter Shrimp with Angel Hair Pasta

 Remove the cooked shrimp to a plate, leaving the flavorful sauce in the skillet.

-Step 4: Wilt the Spinach and Create the Sauce
+Step 4: Incorporate Spinach and Pasta Water

 • 1.5 cup spinach